Osbourne Moxey

 Osbourne Moxey (born 27 August 1978) is a male long jumper from the Bahamas.
 Osbourne has 2 kids Lauren and Landon.
+He is married to LaToya Moxey.

-In the Bahamas he graduated from St. Augustine's College where he received a scholarship To attend Auburn University, where he earned a degree in Engineering.
+In the Bahamas he graduated from St. Augustine's College where he received a scholarship to attend Auburn University, where he earned a degree in engineering.

 Moxey was coached by Henry Rolle.
+He is known for his accolades in the Long Jump event and competing at the Olympic Games.

-Osbourne has 4 siblings Beverton, Afton, Kendinique, and Donavon.
+Osbourne has 5 siblings: Beverton, Afton, Kendinique, Donavon, and Daron.